 Recommended Reading: The Essentials In Pulling Off Your Own Startup

 Stress is a productivity killer.
 So in order to achieve more, we need to define what stress is, when it occurs and how to get rid of it.

 Ain’t Nobody Got Time For Stress

 Stress is first a thought in your brain, then a feeling in your body.
 That means stress is a choice, even though we are often guilty of not realizing this.
 Despite popular belief, there’s actually enough time in the day to get everything done.
 The real problem is that time frame between 12 PM and 4 PM when everyone is emailing, calling or knocking on your door.
 That’s when you feel like you don’t have time to breathe.

 And yet that same morning you had earlier, nobody was bothering you?
 That’s when you feel like you could juggle two more tasks with ease.
 Your thoughts were calm and you were productive.
 Learn to manage your thoughts and you’ll become as calm as a motionless lake.

 What you want is a relaxed awareness, a focused calmness, feeling "in the zone", in the moment, without any sort of overload.
 Here’s how.

 Read Also: 5 Time Management Tips For Bloggers

-The cost of an interuption comes from the fact that our brain takes time to readapt to the context of a problem, so while you might be thinking you’re solving multiple problems simultaneously, you almost always end up chasing two rabbits and coming up empty handed.
+The cost of an interruption comes from the fact that our brain takes time to readapt to the context of a problem, so while you might be thinking you’re solving multiple problems simultaneously, you almost always end up chasing two rabbits and coming up empty-handed.
 That’s not to say that multitasking is wrong.